 What access do I need to enable public sharing?

-You need Admin access on the agent to change public sharing settings.
+You need Owner access on the agent to change public sharing settings.

 What access do I need to clone an agent?